/ tech-stacks / Best Tech Stack for a VS Code Extension as a Solo Developer

 Before reaching for a remote database, remember that VS Code has built-in storage APIs:

-• context.workspaceState - Per-workspace key-value storage
+• context.workspaceState - Per-workspace key-value storage VS Code restores when the same workspace reopens.

-• context.secrets - Encrypted storage for API keys and tokens
+• context.secrets - Encrypted storage for API keys and tokens.

 For most extensions, these built-in options are sufficient.
 Only add a remote database when you genuinely need server-side data persistence, like a license system or cross-device sync beyond what Settings Sync provides.